zooba/PTVS-wiki/PTVS-Installation.md

 ## Quick Start

+Here's the general overview of installing the IDE:

 1. Install Visual Studio 2015 Community or higher and select Custom installation.

 2. Check "Python Tools for Visual Studio" under "Programming Languages"